 - 1. Choose Object > New OLE Object Frame. - With the mouse, drag a frame with the desired position and size in the document. - Alternatively, click where you want the upper left corner of the object to be placed.
 The object will be inserted at its original size. - 3.
-A dialog box pops up, letting you select the type of OLE object to be inserted.
-Only objects provided by OLE compatible applications are listed. - 4.
-Click OK, and the corresponding application will be started. - 5.
-In the application, create the object. - 6.
+A dialog box appears.
+From the Object Type list displayed in this window, select the type of OLE object that PlanMaker should embed. - 4.
+When you confirm with OK, PlanMaker starts the application that is appropriate to the type of object selected. - 5.
+Create the object in the application. - 6.
 Exit the application. - 7.
-If the application displays a dialog box asking if you want to update the object in the PlanMaker document, click Yes.
+At this point, it is possible that the application will ask you if you want to insert the object into the PlanMaker document.
+Confirm with "Yes".